 Most of us are naked only either when we bathe or go to bed, so to my mind a reasonable and natural composition is limited to these two situations.
 Below is the Rokeby Venus by Velazquez which I used to find an acceptable composition (mirror, divan and back view)

-In his Valpinçon Bather below, Ingres paints his model sitting on a divan having had a bath or perhaps about to have one.
+In his Valpinçon Bather on the right, Ingres paints his model sitting on a divan having had a bath or perhaps about to have one.
 As with all of Ingres’ work I find his rendering of the flesh tones very fine and delicate.
 I tried to emulate this effect but feel I still have plenty of work to do to produce as subtle a finish as Ingres’.

 Anyway, here is my work below.
 It took six days of painting and weeks of thought and preparation.
 Many thanks to my model who was very patient.